lucastle6969/comp371/README.md

 # 3d-pacman

 3D PacMan game made with OpenGL.
-Works for macOS, Linux, Windows.
+Works on macOS and Linux.
+Should work for Windows, but not recently tested.

 *Review Note: I'm not the most experienced with C++.
 General C++ style comments are welcome!*